Raghuramsoori/react/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

-# React Playground
+ repository for learning git and react

 This is the React handson playground

-## To use
+ To use

 There are several simple server implementations included.
 They all serve static files from `public/` and handle requests to `/api/comments` to fetch or add data.
 Start a server with one of the following:

-#To run this example Node needs to be installed
+To run this example Node needs to be installed npm install node server.js
-npm install
-node server.js
 ```